Meet the Team

 Dr. Alexandra Gregory: BSc, PGCE, DEdPsy, CPsychol

-Alex completed her Doctorate in Educational Psychology at Southampton University in 2018 and she has six years of experience working within Local Authority Educational Psychology Services.
-Prior to this, she worked as a qualified teacher, in both mainstream secondary and specialist schools, and as an Assistant Psychologist.
+Alex completed her Doctorate in Educational Psychology at Southampton University in 2018.
+She has thirteen years of experience working with children and young people in education, including ten years within EP services.
+Prior to her EP training, Alex worked as a qualified secondary school teacher (teaching GCSE and A level Psychology, GCSE Child Development, and PSHE), followed by work as an Assistant Psychologist in a specialist school.

-In one Local Authority, Alex has been actively involved in the initial roll-out and delivery of the Emotional Literacy Support Assistant (ELSA) training programme, during the first two years of its implementation.
-She now provides regular, ongoing supervision to a number of groups of ELSAs across a range of settings.
-Alex is particularly passionate about using group supervision models to help provide a creative space for reflective and collaborative problem-solving.
+Within a local authority context, Alex was involved in the initial roll-out and delivery of the Emotional Literacy Support Assistant (ELSA) training programme during the first two years of its implementation.
+She has provided regular psychological supervision to several groups of ELSAs across early years, primary, secondary and specialist settings.
+Alex is particularly passionate about providing a safe reflective supervision space that helps staff develop their knowledge, skills, confidence, and wellbeing, within the context of professional, peer and emotional support.

-Alex specialises in developmental trauma as a certified NME (Neurosequential Model in Education) Trainer with the Child Trauma Academy.
-She is especially interested in working within specialist social, emotional, and mental health (SEMH) settings, particularly with young people who have been excluded from mainstream schools, and those with care-experiences.
-For over three years, Alex has volunteered as an Independent Visitor for a child looked after within the care system.
+Alex has a particular interest in the area of developmental trauma.
+She is a certified NME Trainer (the Neurosequential Model in Education), which means she can provide training in the key principles of a trauma-informed approach that promotes regulation, relationships, and readiness for learning.
+Alex is especially keen to work within specialist social, emotional and mental health (SEMH) settings, with young people who have been excluded (or are at risk of exclusion) from mainstream schools, and those with care experiences.
+For over six years, Alex has volunteered as an Independent Visitor for a young person within the care system, which is a role she is extremely passionate about.

-Alex receives regular continuing professional development (CPD), which has included training in developmental trauma, attachment, bereavement and loss, traumatic bereavement and suicide, harmful sexual behaviour, gender, personal construct psychology, emotion coaching, solution-focused practice, motivational interviewing, cognitive behavioural therapy, acceptance and commitment therapy, therapeutic thinking, restorative justice, dynamic assessment, person-centred planning, video interaction guidance, and supervision.
+Alex undergoes regular continuing professional development, including training in developmental trauma, attachment, bereavement and loss (including traumatic bereavement and suicide), sad events/critical incidents, harmful sexual behaviour, gender, emotionally-based school avoidance, executive functioning, literacy, dynamic assessment, solution-focused practice, motivational interviewing, cognitive behavioural therapy, acceptance and commitment therapy, video interaction guidance, and supervision skills.

-Alex lives in West Sussex with her partner.
+Alex lives in West Sussex with her partner, daughter and two rescue cats.

 Publications and research: